 Like hidden treasures just waiting to be discovered.
 September, October and November perks in Bude are little known to those but locals.
 The autumn months are possibly the best months be in Bude.
-Here are seven little gems revealing how man and nature conspire to bring you this breathtaking little place.
+Here are six little gems revealing how man and nature conspire to bring you this breathtaking little place.

 1. The sea water is at its warmest

 It is a common misconception that the hotter the air is, the hotter the sea water will be.
 In actual fact, the sea takes a long time to heat up, and likewise, it takes quite some time to cool down again.
 So, throughout summer it only gets warmer and warmer, and the water temperature peaks in September.
 The air temperature is still usually nice and warm in to October too.
 This makes it a great time for swimming and surfing, SUP’ping and everything in between.

 Surfing September in Widemouth Bay

 2. Accommodation costs less

 The wide range of accommodation in Bude really does provide something for everyone.
 From high-end hotels with jaw-dropping sea views to holiday cottages to cost effective lodgings to campsites to yurt villages, Bude and its surrounding areas have it all.
 Many places begin charging their off-season rates and so your accommodation costs less.
 This makes Autumn great value for money.
 Not only that, all of the best places won’t be fully booked.
 This means you have plenty of choice to find just the right accommodation for the whole family.

 You could even stay at Atlantic House, one of the hotels featured on Channel 5 ‘The Hotel Inspector’

 As a general rule of thumb in the UK, the waves are better through September, October and into the winter.
 This is because of the increased storm activity in the Atlantic sending better swells our way.
 These swells start gracing our shores and often the most memorable surfs happen at this time.
 Warm water with good waves in an emptier line-up, sounds perfect right?
 We love it.